jfabernathy/MQTT-humidity-and-temperature/README.md

 The Arduino program is intented to be used on an ESP32 board like the Adafruit ESP32 Feather Huzzah.
 I'm also using a Raspberry Pi 3 to read sensors and post that data to the same server.
 That RPI3 code is written in Python and and uses the MQTT libraries from https://pypi.org/project/paho-mqtt/ and I used the Adafruit Blink library (https://pypi.org/project/Adafruit-Blinka/) for the temperature and humidity sensors.

 I also did a verions of the application in CircuitPython for the Metro ESP32-S2 Express board from Adafruit.
-Since the CircuitPython libraries for MQTT are not available yet, I used HTTP Post calls.
+Since the CircuitPython libraries for MQTT were not available when I started this project, I used HTTP Post calls.
 NodeRed handles both.

+Once the miniMQTT library became available for CircuitPython, I also built a version of the program for that for the Metro ESP32-S2

 I've included those programs.